4n0nymou3/cf-vless-config-builder/README_EN.md

 6. In the TCB panel, in Step 2, right below the main Worker/Pages address box, there's a checkbox labeled "I've also connected a custom domain to the Worker."
 Enabling it reveals a new text field; enter that same subdomain (e.g. `vpn.example.ir`) there.

 **Important note:** These two addresses aren't alternatives to each other — they're combined.
 The top box (your main Worker/Pages address) stays untouched and builds configs exactly as before; the second box only adds extra configs using your custom domain.
 The JSON and YAML configs (Xray, Sing-box, Clash) build both sets into one combined file, marked with the 🌐 emoji; the single link-format configs are built separately for both addresses, side by side, with a `-D` suffix on the custom-domain versions.
-Since a custom domain doesn't support non-TLS ports, its configs are always built as TLS-only — so at least one TLS port must be selected in the "Clean IPs" section, or the panel will warn you when generating configs.
+Since a custom domain doesn't support non-TLS ports, its configs are always built as TLS-only — so at least one TLS port must be selected in the "Ports & Fingerprint" section, or the panel will warn you when generating configs.

 ### Fallback Domain